charmoniumQ/PROBE/docs/benchmark_suite/README.md

 We use a non-negative linear regression to account for the possibility that the total set has unequal proportions of benchmark clusters.
 We require the weights to be non-negative, so doing better on each benchmark in the subset implies a better performance on the total.
 Finally, we normalize these weights by adding several copies of the following equation to the linear regression: $\mathrm{weight}_A + \mathrm{weight}_B + \dotsb = 1$.
-Yi et al. [@yiEvaluatingBenchmarkSubsetting2006] were attempting to subset SPEC CPU 2006, which one can assume would already be balanced in these terms, so their analysis uses an unweighted average.
+Yi et al. [@yiEvaluatingBenchmarkSubsetting2006] used an unweighted average, perhaps because they could assume the benchmarks in SPEC CPU 2006 were already balanced.

 We standardize the features by mapping $x$ to $z_x = (x - \bar{x}) / \sigma_x$.
 While $x$ is meaningful in absolute units, $z_x$ is meaningful in relative terms (i.e., a value of 1 means "1 standard deviation greater than the mean").